Mumakil/badger-backend/README.md

 - Launch server: `bin/rails s`
 - Launch console: `bin/rails c`
-- Run tests: `rspec`
+- Run tests: `bin/rspec`
+- Run rubocop linters: `bin/rubocop`

 ## API

+### Authentication

+Backend authentication is based on JWT tokens.
+See `Token` for how to create a token.
+To access endpoints that require authentication, you must supply an access token in one of two ways:

+- `Authorization` HTTP header using the format `Bearer MY_TOKEN`.
+This is the preferred way.
+- `access_token` parameter in the URL.
+Example `?access_token=MY_TOKEN`

 ### Tokens

-Authentication is based on JWT tokens.
-Facebook access tokenscan be exchanged to actual application access tokens.
+Facebook access tokens can be exchanged to actual application access tokens.

 The JWT tokens are encrypted using RSA keys and `RS512` algorithm.